Revenue Amplification Platform

 It’s using that energy and just directing it in the right way.
 And this is why sales compensation is so powerful.
 You change it one quarter or one month and then all of a sudden it’s like, oh wow, we saw this number go way up, this number go down.
 Ooh, we don’t want that number going down so let’s adjust it.
 And that’s what’s really, really powerful.
 You have to align incentives properly, and when you do you get the results you need.

-The number you should be looking at to see if you’re pricing effectively is revenue per customer or revenue per user.
+In a subscription business model, the number you should be looking at to see if you’re pricing effectively is revenue per customer or revenue per user.
 So you might measure it as ARPU or ACV.
 That number, in most organizations, is flat.
 Just flat across the board.
 If you were doing something with your pricing, that number should be going up over time.
 Now, it’s probably not going up as much as your leads are, these types of things.
 That’s okay because you get higher impact when that number goes up.
 That number can go up 10%.
 Your leads can go up 30%.
 You actually might be getting equal impact in your overall revenue just based on all kinds of things.

 A lot of people think with pricing, the only thing I have is this number of how much I charge.
 But for most folks, Patrick argues that until you’re 70 to a hundred million in revenue, the specificity of that number does not matter.
 You should just know: am I a $10 product, am I a $50 product, am I a $1000 product?
 That level of specificity matters at that stage.
 But am I $19 versus $20?
 Unless you’re just going insane with growth, that number does not matter until you get bigger.
 A dollar increase is not going to matter until you have big numbers.
 (See also: Scaling Revenue Operations in High Growth Firms)